x4dr/Fen/alchemymagic.md

 ### Meditation
 Requires at least **six hours** in sufficient calmness with no other activity and shuffles all the cards from the discard pile into the deck.
 One dedicated card may be taken back into the deck.

-# Alchemy
-## Perks
-3XP each.
-Additional perks are open for debate.
-### Genius
-* Genius 1: put a joker into your deck. jokers satisfy one magic type in a spell _completely_, but don't add anything to generic magic, OR they add 12 generic magic
-* Genius 2: put a joker into your deck, put a blank card into your deck.
-* Genius 3: put a joker into your deck, put two blank cards into your deck.
-### Amass Magic
-* 1-13: you may put one card for each color into your deck, starting from the bottom (2 is the lowest, an Ace counts as highest), everytime you meditate.
-You can also remove the added Cards, starting from the top.
-You can only have as many extra cards per color, as you have levels in Amass Magic.
-Only one card can be taken out or added in this way, every time you meditate.
-### Exhaustive Focus
-* 1-2: You may declare before drawing (and as long as there arent any cards removed from your deck by exhaustive focus) as many single card qualifiers as you have levels of Exhaustive Focus (2s or Matter for example but not "everythung but Aces").
-When you draw a card with the described quality, remove it from your deck and draw another card.
-Removed cards may be added into the deck in ascending order, one per meditation.
-Exhaustive focus can be "undeclared" at any point, but can only be "redeclared" once all cards removed this way have been added back in.
-### Attune
-* 1-7: While meditating, declare one card in your deck to be of a different Color.
-You can have as many cards attuned as you have levels in Attune, but only one Card can be attuned per meditation.
-For a card to not count as attuned it needs to represent its own color. (write down a list)
-### Channel
-you may put the top card of the deck into the discard pile and then draw a card.
-### Greater Channel
-you may put the top two cards of the deck into the discard pile and then draw a card. (seperately from channel)
-### Rebound
-while you are spending at least one 2, pick a card in your discard pile and put it back into your deck.
-### Force the Attunement
-You may use a charge to discard your entire hand, and draw as many cards as you like (including pausing and drawing more), discarding if you are past your handlimit, but not earlier.
-Then take damage equal to half of the total worth of cards in your hand.
-### Hasten
-you may reduce casttimes by one turn if you additionally spend double the required material component. spells can not become instant this way.
-### Greater Hasten
-you may reduce casttimes by one more turn if you additionally spend four times the required component. spells can not become instant this way.
-### Quicken
-You may reduce the time your cards are dedicated by half by spending 15 Energy with the spell that dedicates a card.
-### Greater Quicken
-You may reduce the time your cards are dedicated by half by spending 15 Energy and an Essence of Speed with the spell that dedicates a card.
-Alternatively, reduce a castingtime by up to 3 turns.
-Spells can become instant this way.
-### Substitue
-You may use double the amount of a different Material Component of at least the same level in a spell by spending 15 Matter with the spell that uses the Component
-### Greater Substitute
-You may use an Essence of Polymorphism instead of a Material Component in a spell by spending 15 Matter with the spell that uses the Component.
-### Equalize
-If you spend 15 Order, All Magic requirements of a spells convert to Order for this turn.
-All your cards change type to Order for this turn.
-If the spell effects differentiate by type, you still have to split your magic up
-### Greater Equalize
-If you spend 15 order and an Essence of Stability, you may choose a number from 0 to 9.
-All your cards are worth that much Order for this turn and all spell requirements become Order for this turn, for spell effect purposes you have to divide your magic up
-### Recommence
-If you spend 15 Entropy with a Spell, instead of putting those cards into your discard pile, put them on the bottom of your deck. (except the entropy)
-### Greater Recommence
+### Removing Cards
-If you spend 15 Entropy and an Essence of Change with a spell, instead of putting those cards into your discard pile, keep them in your hand (except the entropy), put your hand on the bottom of the deck and draw as many cards.
-### Cast while moving
-What it says on the tin.

-* 1: slow walk
-* 2: regular movement
-* 3: sprint'n'cast
+Some effects remove cards (like Dedication), these are put into a separate pile for removed cards and are not part of the discard pile, the hand or the Deck for as long as they stay removed.
+Removed cards may be added into the deck in ascending Order of Power (player chooses if there is a draw), one per Meditation.
+Permanently removed Cards are instead removed permanently and cannot (and don't have to) be returned to the Deck.

 # Spells
 To cast the spell, spend at least the necessary magic and materials and roll as many dice as the task complexity commands.
 If concept.level or aspect.level is higher than the complexity, they refer to the highest rolled dice instead.
 Add dice as necessary (a good point to increase the complexity for more effects).
-Order the dice by value in ascending order. valueOf(*concept.level*th dice)+valueOf(*aspect.level*th dice) is referred to as **roll** in the spell.
+Order the dice by value in ascending order.
+The result ofAspekt,Konzept@5 is referred to as **roll** in the spell.

-Complexities can be modified by the GM and by the player.
-For example to:
+Complexity can be modified by the GM in response to changing circumstances or tries to apply a spell in an unconventional way.

-* increase/decrease casting time
-* increase/decrease number of targets
-* something you just thought up.
-It's more art than science.
-Actually it's not science at all.

 **There are two kinds of spells here.
 Magical Alchemical Processes (P) and Magical Combat Alchemy (C) **